oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/running-the-deployment-and-triggering-the-build.md

         private static final JsonBuilderFactory JSON = Json.createBuilderFactory(Collections.emptyMap());
   ```

   3. Commit these changes to your local git repo (the one in the cloud shell you are using).
-In the OCI Cloud shell typem
+In the OCI Cloud shell type

   - `git commit -a -m 'Updated version number'`